DirtyDabe23/Projects/techRequirements.md

     - Users signed into the Company Portal on a device that went through this process to register it.
     - There were signficant breakdowns in communication on both the HQ and Sub-Location side.
     - ["Generally Unpleasant Experience" but no devices required wiped and reloaded, etc.](https://techcommunity.microsoft.com/blog/intunecustomersuccess/support-tip-how-to-transfer-windows-autopilot-devices-between-tenants/3920555)"
+- We are synching 5 other domains
+    - rvscorp.com
+    - evapco-alcoil.com
+    - evapcomw.com
+    - towercomponentsinc.com
+    - EVAPTECH.LAN

 # Current Blockers